 A key question when planning your log management system is log retention.
-There are two ways event log data may be retained, online or archived.
+There are two options for retention: online and archived.
 Online data is stored in Elasticsearch and is searchable through the Graylog GUI.
 Archived data is stored in a compressed format, either on the Graylog server or on a network file share.
-It is still searchable, via GREP for example, but must be reconstituted in Graylog in order to be searchable through the GUI again.
+Archived data is still searchable, e.g., via GREP, but must be reconstituted in Graylog to be searchable through the GUI again.

-Some regulatory frameworks require retention of event log data for a prescribed period.
-In the absence of a clear requirement, the question becomes one of balancing the cost of retention (storage) versus the utility of having historical data.
-There is no single answer, as each situation is different.
+Some regulatory frameworks require the retention of event log data for a prescribed period.
+In the absence of a clear requirement, consider a balanced cost for retention (storage).

 Calculating Storage Requirements

 Like most data stores, Elasticsearch reacts badly when it consumes all available storage.
-In order to prevent this from happening, proper planning and monitoring must be performed.
+To prevent this from happening, perform proper planning and monitoring.

-Many variables affect storage requirements, such as how much of each message is kept, whether the original message is retained once parsing is complete, and how much enrichment is done prior to storage.
+Many variables affect storage requirements, such as how much of each message is kept, whether the original message is retained once parsing is complete, and how much enrichment is done before storage.

-A simple rule of thumb for planning storage is to take your average daily ingestion rate, multiply it by the number of days you need to retain the data online, and then multiply that number by 1.3 to account for metadata overhead.
+A simple calculation for anticipating storage needs is your ingestion rate multiplied by the number of days you need to retain the data online, and then multiply that number by 1.3 to account for metadata overhead.
 (GB/day x Ret.
 Days x 1.3 = storage req.).

-Elasticsearch makes extensive use of slack storage space in the course of it’s operations.
-Users are strongly encouraged to exceed the minimum storage required for their calculated ingestion rate.
+Elasticsearch makes extensive use of slack storage space in the course of its operations.
+We strongly encourage users to exceed the minimum storage required for their calculated ingestion rate.
 When at maximum retention, Elasticsearch storage should not exceed 75% of total space.